shea-lab/IN_T1D_Immune_TNF_Paper/README.md

 # T1D_Prediction Project Overview

 ## Main Figures 1-5
 Run `AllFunction.R` from `General Function` before running the main scripts.
 The script for each figure is uploaded as _FigX where X is the figure number in the main manuscript.
 The  "Human Data Processing" conatins `.Rmd` files for processing of human spleen and pln.
 Human Islet data was downloded from HPAP.
+All codes other than the SVC Model codes are in R.

 ## SVC Model Structure

-Below is a high‑level overview of the repository directories and their contents:
+The code related to prediciton analysis using IN based T1D gene signature in SVC model is in `SVC_Model` subfolder.
+These codes are in python.
+Below is a high‑level overview of the repository directories and their contents inside `SVC_Model `:

 | Folder/File           | Purpose                                                      |
 | --------------------- | ------------------------------------------------------------ |